 “Shallow excavation, a response to Bunkerology” by Bradley L. Garrett

-The following is a response by Bradley L. Garrett to a piece entitled ‘Bunkerology’ by Luke Bennett which appeared in the print journal.
+Bradley L. Garrett responds to a piece entitled ‘Bunkerology’ by Luke Bennett which appeared in the print journal.
 Luke’s paper is open access for a limited time.
 Bennett replies here.
 One of the aims of this blog is to provide a forum for further debates like this, debates that the limits of the printed journal format generally preclude.
 This dialogue was coordinated by co-editor Deborah Cowen.

 Shallow excavation, a response to Bunkerology – a case study in the theory and practice of urban exploration